bolognapietro/Project_SignalImageAndVideo-BrainAnalysis/README.md

 5. **3D plot**:

 The proposed functions are all publicly accessible.
 The other functions should be considered private, as they are only support functions used internally.

+> [!NOTE]
-The full documentation can be found [here](https://christiansassi.github.io/signal-image-and-video-project/).
+> The full documentation can be found [here](https://christiansassi.github.io/signal-image-and-video-project/).

 # Getting started